versatiles-org/versatiles-spec/v02/readme.md

-# Versatiles container format specification V02
+# Versatiles container format specification v02

-## overview
+## Overview

 - All numbers are stored in big endian byte order.
 - Tiles are organised in the XYZ scheme, and not the TMS scheme.
 So tiles with x=0,y=0 are in the top left corner.